tinythings/logjet/doc/features.md

 - requests replay starting after the last sequence already forwarded
 - can keep upstream records or drain them, depending on `upstream.mode`
 - stays attached and forwards new log records live
-- posts raw stored OTLP protobuf payloads to `collector.url`
+- posts raw stored OTLP protobuf payloads to every destination configured in `collector.url`
+- supports OTLP/HTTP export, HTTPS export, and plain OTLP/gRPC export
-- acknowledges records in `drain` mode only after successful collector export
+- acknowledges records in `drain` mode only after successful export to every configured destination
+- can fan one upstream stream out to multiple downstream collectors from one `ljd` instance
 - reconnects after disconnect and resumes from the last forwarded sequence
 - can persist that sequence in `upstream.state-file`
 - detects upstream restart or storage replacement through replay stream identity